 Works at Cockatoo Island / Wareamah

 At Cockatoo Island / Wareamah, the Harbour Trust is taking steps to reopen Tunnel 1 (also known as the ‘Straight Tunnel’), which has been closed for structural review since June 2020.
 Specifically, shipping containers will be inserted into the tunnel, lining it, so that visitors have a safe passageway between the waterfront campground on the northern apron and the Docks Precinct on the southern apron.
 Once installed, the containers will also be used as a shelter for visitors and staff during emergencies or inclement weather.
-The Harbour Trust anticipates Tunnel 1 will reopen to the public in early August 2023.
-The containers will remain in place until more permanent steps can be taken to repair the inner lining of the tunnel.

 Meanwhile, on the upper island, the Harbour Trust is undertaking conservation works on two historic buildings to enable their future use as short-term heritage accommodation.
 Buildings 9 and 20 date to the island’s turbulent convict era (1839-1869) and both were constructed by prisoners, using sandstone quarried on site.
 Building 20 (c.
 1845-50) was a cottage for the clerk of petty sessions while Building 9 (c.
 1857-57) served as quarters for the free overseer.
-It is anticipated the conservation works will be complete by mid-November 2023.
+It is anticipated the conservation works will be complete by April 2024.

 The Harbour Trust is also repairing additional buildings on the lower island, to prevent further degradation of their heritage value.
 Namely, the Powerhouse and the adjoining Rectifier Room (buildings 57 and 58), the General Offices (building 123) and the Naval Store (building 124).
 These works will be completed by December 2023.